Label Leakage in Federated Inertial-based Human Activity Recognition: Methodology

 \subsection{Defense Measures}

-Though research has continuously worked on Differential Privacy (DP) methods \cite{mcmahanLearningDifferentiallyPrivate2018} which are less likely to be compromised, such as secure aggregation \cite{bonawitzFederatedLearningScale2019}, many of these methods require coordination of the server, i.e. requiring trust of the users in the server.
+Though research has continuously worked on privacy-enhancing methods such as Differential Privacy (DP) \cite{mcmahanLearningDifferentiallyPrivate2018} and encryption-based techniques \cite{bonawitzFederatedLearningScale2019}, many of these methods require coordination of the server, i.e. requiring trust of the users in the server.
 The Federated Learning environment sketched in Figure \ref{fig:threatmodel} assumes that users do not trust the server they are sending their gradient-based updates to.
 We thus only focus on Local Differential Privacy methods, namely gradient clipping and noise addition.
 These methods, being executed locally by each user individually, do not require users to trust the server.
 In a realistic setting, a privacy budget $\epsilon$ determines the degree of LDP to be applied during the federated training process of the neural network.
 This work, though, applies the approach of Gat et al. \cite{gatHarmfulBiasGeneral2024} where no privacy budget needs to be retained because the label reconstruction is evaluated on single batches sampled from the datasets without running a complete training scenario.
 The clipping of the gradients is done by normalizing the gradient vectors to an L2-norm of $\rho$ if the norm of the gradient exceeds a defined threshold.
 Noise is added to the gradients by sampling from a Gaussian distribution that has a mean of $\mu = 0$ and a predefined standard deviation of $\sigma$.